-Foxtel Go is simple to use and even simpler to sign up for.
+Foxtel GO is simple to use and even simpler to sign up for.
 All you need is your Foxtel ID and password to get started.
-Simply download the app from the Foxtel website and enter in your details when prompted.
+Simply download the app from the Foxtel website or visit the Foxtel website on your computer's web browser and enter in your details when prompted.
 You can register up to three devices at any one time and you can change your devices over once a month.

-Both Foxtel Go and Foxtel Now have been praised for the design, and the user friendly interface of their applications.
+Both Foxtel GO and Foxtel Now have been praised for their user-friendly interfaces.
 Both have also been criticised for buffering issues and connection problems.
-It is vital to remember that, as with any other IPTV or streaming service, the quality of your connection is vital to your viewing experience.
+It's vital to remember that, as with any other IPTV or streaming service, the quality of your connection is vital to your viewing experience.
 A bad connection will mean a bad service.

 If you’re having problems, try out these places for tips and ideas for how to improve the service, or to see other users’ experiences in comparison to your own: